North India is reeling under an intense heat wave.

 Health Minister Mansukh Mandaviya, on Tuesday, 20 June, dispatched teams of experts to visit the states and support their administrations in the public health response to the extreme heat.

 According to official records, 11 people have died from the heatwave in North India, although the actual numbers are likely to be much higher.

 It's not just India.
-Temperatures soared at an all-time high in several countries across the northern hemisphere, including the US and Canada, causing hundreds of deaths.
+Heat waves have been declared in several countries across the northern hemisphere, including the UK and the US as well.

 Places that don't suffer from heat waves have been recording unprecedented temperatures and testing the limits of human tolerance.

-So, how does the human body cope in extreme heat?
+So, how does the human body cope with extreme heat?
 How can you stay safe?
 Here is everything you need to know about a heat wave.

 What Is a Heat Wave?